The Fatal Love-Spot

 Diarmait stopped and took a rest.

-„I wish I was a maid", he was declaring,
+"I wish I were a maid," he was declaring,

 for Diarmait never spurns a girl's request.